Listen to the audio that got me booted from the radio show.

 WSLR is an innovative, listener-supported, non-profit, non-commercial FM radio station dedicated to serving the Sarasota community.
 WSLR features locally produced programming and presents cultural, artistic, and political perspectives currently underrepresented in the media.
 Our goal is to inform and empower listeners to play an active role in WSLR and in their community.
 WSLR’s programming promotes equality, peace, sustainability, democracy, health, and social and economic justice.

-Forget everything they clam to stand for because it is all a li(f)e.
-It is all pretend.
+Forget everything they claim to stand for because apparently, none of it is true.

-Like everything else in the world we live in, it’s nothing more than a structure, built by and as a direct result of, individual decisions, actions and opinions.
+Like everything else in the world we live in, it’s nothing more than a structure, built by and as a direct result of, individual decisions.
 Built by man and ultimately fallible.

-Just A Few Questions For The Radio Station
+So Here Are A Few Questions I Have For The Radio Station

 - Am I not part of the community?

 - Did I not fulfill my volunteer obligations, complete station training, sign a contract and talk to you about how my ideology was different than that of the station?

 - What was different in the show we produced from the show we pitched?